ifesdjeen/zweikopf/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+# Copyright

+Alex P and other contributors.
+Distributed under MIT License.